Bentonville foundation launches film production company

 The company will also offer local production resources to further bolster the foundation's footprint in the state's creative economy, as supported films will be produced in Arkansas when possible, according to the release.

 "We are excited that we can further the outcome of our mission by not only amplifying these voices through the festival each year, but also by supporting the production and distribution of inclusive content," said Geena Davis, Bentonville Film Festival chairwoman.
-"This will help create pathways for change in the industry for our alumni."
+"This will help create pathways for change in the industry for our alumni," she said.

 The foundation produces the annual festival.
 The seventh festival ran Aug.
 2-8 with 78 in-person and online films focused on underrepresented voices of diverse storytellers.